pigna90/home-downloader-bot/README.md

 ```
 ## Development
 ### Deploy to a remote machine
-Here is how to deploy the code to a remote machine (eg. Raspberry PI) trough SSH:
+Here is how to deploy the code to a remote machine (e.g. Raspberry Pi) trough SSH:
 ```shell script
 rpi_host=""
 rpi_project_dir=""